 After helping her mother gain consciousness, Sakeena ran towards a public telephone booth and left a message for her brother at his office.
-“Then along with a few neighbours I rushed towards Rosy’s house.”
+“Then along with a few neighbours, I rushed towards Rosy’s house.”

 “I could not cry for a long time.
 I could believe that she is dead.
-How can they burn her?” says Sakeena, who is eight years younger to Rosy.
+How can they burn her?” says Sakeena, who is eight years younger than Rosy.
 “She (Rosy) treated me like her daughter.”

 After her marriage Rosy used to share her ordeal at her in-laws with Sakeena.
 “I am sure that she was killed by her mother-in-law,” Sakeena repeatedly asserts.

 Sakeena was numb for a few days after she saw her sister’s charred body.
-“By the time we reached there Rosy was already dead.
-Believe me I could not recognize her.
+“By the time we reached there, Rosy was already dead.
+Believe me, I could not recognize her.
 The blanket had stuck to her body.”